 It uses the same server script as the Server driven DataTable example above.

-New for 2.5.1Showing and hiding columns is now a feature of the DataTable itself so there is no need to do any tricks with CSS styls and the Selector component.
+Showing and hiding columns is now a feature of the DataTable itself so there is no need to do any tricks with CSS styls and the Selector component.

 This example show an assortment of HTML controls: radio buttons, checkboxes, dropdowns, regular and image buttons and an in-line textbox and how to handle them.

-New for 2.5.1Not much new, simply using the getTdLinerEl method to reach the cell value container.
+Not much new, simply using the getTdLinerEl method to reach the cell value container.

-Here, the DataTable is extended with a function deleteRowsBy analogous to
+Here, the DataTable is extended with a function deleteRowsBy

-function getChildrenBy in YAHOO.util.Dom, where you provide a function
+in YAHOO.util.Dom, where you provide a function

 that will return a Boolean indicating whether the record is to be deleted or not.

-This function receives an object with all the values of each record to decide
+This function receives an object with all the values of each record to decide.

 The example builds a couple of random trees.
 It will show a DataTable at the end of each branch.